MohitWani/MultiAgent_Industry_UseCases_Generation/README.md

 # MultiAgent_Industry_UseCases_Generation

-This project is designed to use a Multi-Agent Architecture get information quickly without wasting time to read research paper.
-It implement Arxiv AGENT, Tools and Advance Retrieval Augmented Generation to get relevant information about any research papers.
+This project is designed to use a Multi-Agent Architecture get Report and information quickly about Industry and Usecases of AI in that Industry.
+It implement Multi-AGENT and Tools like serperdev for web search.

 ---